moorage/cloud-hugo/README.md

 ```
 go build ./cmd/subscriber/
 ```
-- we use google pub/sub so create a service account with `Pub/Sub Editor` role and download the json
-- rename that file to `credentials.json` and place it in the same dir as the `subscriber` binary

 - run the subscriber binary from the root folder
 - download caddy by running the below commands in cloud-hugo dir or run the `./scripts/download-caddy.sh`
 ```bash